intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/tensorflow_inference.md

 ### Quantization with Accuracy Control

+By default, `InferenceOptimizer.quantize()` doesn't search the tuning space and returns the fully-quantized model without considering the accuracy drop.
+If you need to search quantization tuning space for a model with accuracy control, you may need to specify a few parameters.

-A set of arguments that helps to tune the results for both INC and POT quantization:
+Following parameters can help you tune the results for both INC and POT quantization:

 - `metric`:  A `tensorflow.keras.metrics.Metric` object for evaluation.
 - `accuracy_criterion`: A dictionary to specify the acceptable accuracy drop, e.g. `{'relative': 0.01, 'higher_is_better': True}`